Teaching and assessment

 You will benefit from the support of a personal academic tutor, who you are encouraged to meet with regularly.
 We also offer a range of additional support services to help you develop the skills required for master’s level study.

-Assessment typically includes project work, essays and literature reviews, problem-based activities and electronic-learning tasks.
+Assessment includes project work, essays, critical and systematic literature reviews, problem-based activities, reflective writing and electronic-learning tasks.
+There is one formal unseen examination.
 Bespoke guidance materials are provided for all forms of assessment on the course.